prjavelin/prjavelin/README.md

 - 📫 How to reach me **prjavelin@gmail.com**

-- ⚡ Fun fact **Whilst 3d printing the desire to improve the code made me realize I wanted to go back to my coding roots.**
+- ⚡ Fun fact **I have dreamt of ways to solve codewars problems, woken up, ran to the pc and solved a difficult problem ;D**

 <h3 align="left">Connect with me:</h3>
 <p align="left">